farling42/obsidian-import-json/README.md

 - "Choose TEMPLATE File" will allow you to choose any .md file, which should be a [Handlebars template file](https://handlebarsjs.com/guide/).

+- "Choose HELPER File" will allow you to specify a separate .js file which contains additional handlebars helper functions (see below).

 - "JSON name field" will allow you to specify the JSON field/CSV column within each row of the table which should be used as the name of the note.

 - "Field containing the data" is used with a JSON file if a child of the top object should be used as the source of data instead of the very top of the JSON object.